i-on-project/android-calendar/README.md

 ### Customizable attributes

 The JDCalendar component contains a list of attributes which can change the color and text sizes of elements in the calendar.
-This attributes can be set either from the layout or the programmatically throught properties.
+This attributes can be set either from the layout or programmatically throught properties.

 Customizable attributes, in between parentheses are the formats of the attributes.: